-Join Nick Brazzi for an in-depth discussion in this video Linking online accounts to Mail, People, and Calendar, part of Windows 10 Essential Training.
+Join Nick Brazzi for an in-depth discussion in this video Linking online accounts to Mail, People, and Calendar, part of Windows 10 Essential Training (2015 Original Release).

 - This chapter is all about three essential applications, that come bundled with Windows 10.
 Mail, Calendar, and People.
 The Mail application, of course, is for working with e-mail.
 The Calendar application is for scheduling appointments, including appointment reminders.
 And the People application might not be so obvious, but that's the address book application.
 All three of these applications can tie into online accounts, specifically e-mail accounts.
 In fact, the Mail application will not work at all, unless it's been connected to an online account.